 A 2 day option is also available, covering the same route but with less time for side hiking and exploring.

 Need more information about the trails?
 Click here for the official Grandview Trail description from Grand Canyon National Park.

-Are you ready!
-Upon picking you up from North Scottsdale, we will drive to the South Rim of Grand Canyon.
-Once we reach the trailhead, we pack up and then spend the next 3-4 hours hiking down the Grandview Trail to Horseshoe Mesa.
+You will be drive to the South Rim of Grand Canyon.
+Once reaching the Grandview trailhead, begin the descent into the canyon spending the next 4 hours hiking down the Grandview Trail to Horseshoe Mesa.
 The trail to the mesa is steeper than the main canyon trails, but is well used and easy to navigate.
-We drop 2,600 ft (792 m) in elevation over 3 miles before reaching the mesa.
+The trail drops 2,600 ft (792 m) in elevation over 3 miles before reaching the mesa.

-Today we leave camp set up and pack up our daypacks so we can explore the mesa.
-We will enter the only cave open to any tourists, the Cave of the Domes as well as the remains of the Last Chance Copper Mine (which you can only enter a short ways).
-Late in the afternoon, we like to hike the trail to the end of the western arm of the mesa for some outstanding views of the canyon.
+Pack up your daypacks so you can explore the mesa.
+You will enter the only cave open to any tourists, the Cave of the Domes as well as the remains of the Last Chance Copper Mine (which you can only enter a short ways).
+Late in the afternoon, you can hike the trail to the end of the western arm of the mesa for some outstanding views of the canyon.

-Take in the “grand views” as we hike out of the canyon along the Grandview Trail.
-We will cover 3 miles (4.8 km) and 2,600 ft (792 m) to reach the South Rim at Grandview Point.
-Once at the top, we will stop by Grand Canyon Village for some souvenir shopping and lunch before heading back to your hotel.
+Take in the “grand views” as you hike out of the canyon along the Grandview Trail.
+The hike will cover 3 miles (4.8 km) and 2,600 ft (792 m) to reach the South Rim at Grandview Point.

 Share your experience!
 Review this trip